Lily Lake

 - Personal/family emergency plan

 You have to formulate a plan and make sure everyone knows it.
-After an

-emergency, review the plan and make improvements.
+After an emergency, review the plan and make improvements.

 - Emergency contact information

-It may make sense to pick a relative in another state as a central
+It may make sense to pick a relative in another state as a

 - Personal/family emergency supplies